 Our Mt.
-Baker Ski Mountaineering course is the perfect course for the already experienced back country skier who is interested in exploring ski mountaineering in glaciated terrain.
+Baker Ski Mountaineering course is the perfect course for the already experienced backcountry skier who is interested in exploring ski mountaineering in glaciated or more complex alpine terrain.
 It is also ideally suited as preparation for multi-day ski tours that are not hut supplied.
-The course takes place on the north side of Mt.
-Baker on the Coleman Glacier or the south side of Mt.
-Baker on the Squak or Easton Glaciers.
+The course locations could be anywhere on Mount Baker (Coleman Glacier on the North side, Easton and Squak Glaciers on the South side or the Park and Mazama Glaciers on the East side).
+It is important to note that due to weather, snow, and road access conditions, Pro Guiding Service needs to reserve the right to change course locations.
+Other locations include the North Cascades National Park or the Snoqualmie Pass area.

 This course is also offered in the North Cascades, as a Splitboard Only course, and as a Women's course.